 Mercedes Segura, PhD, Director, Next Generation Platforms and Technologies, bluebird bio

 13:50 Bioprocessing Strategies for Gene Therapies

 Mercedes Segura, PhD, Director, Next Generation Platforms and Technologies,

 Current viral vector manufacturing processes are inefficient and scale-limited, which ultimately results in insufficient manufacturing capacity and high cost.
 In particular, lentiviral vectors are produced at low yields for short

 periods of time and are unstable under standard processing conditions.
 The challenges and opportunities with lentiviral vector production platforms will be discussed.

 14:20 Lentipro Stable Producer Cells for the Development of Scalable Lentiviral Vector Manufacturing

-the vector cytotoxicity, restricting the bioreaction to short-term productions.
-Thus, one of our strategies is to reduce vector cytotoxicity which enabled to establish lentiviral vector producer cell lines constitutively producing
+to the vector cytotoxicity, restricting the bioreaction to short-term productions.
+Thus, one of our strategies is to reduce vector cytotoxicity which enabled to establish lentiviral vector producer cell lines constitutively

 15:20 Close of Conference